 Paperspace blocks access from the Internet to your virtual machine's VNC port to protect your system from unauthorized access.
-If your system has a public IP however, you may wish to access the VNC console.
-In order to access your virtual machine with a VNC client of your choice (e.g. RealVNC, Chicken of the VNC, etc.) you can use ssh tunneling to forward a local port on your workstation to the virtual machine's VNC port.
-If you're using a Mac, a Linux workstation, or Windows with Cygwin and OpenSSH installed, you can set up a tunnel in the following way:
+If your system has a Public IP, however, you may wish to access the VNC console.
+To access your virtual machine with a VNC client of your choice (e.g., RealVNC, Chicken of the VNC, etc.), you can use ssh tunneling to forward a local port on your workstation to the virtual machine's VNC port.
+If you're using a Mac, a Linux workstation or Windows with Cygwin and OpenSSH installed, you can set up a tunnel in the following way:

 ssh -L[local-port]:localhost:5900 [address-of-paperspace-vm]

-If you're using windows with PuTTY, you can find the port forwarding settings in the configuration dialog under settings -> ssh -> tunnels.
-For PuTTY, the local port will be any unused port on your local system (e.g. 5900 if your're not already using that for a local VNC server).
-For the destination use localhost:5900.
+If you're using Windows with PuTTY, you can find the port forwarding settings in the configuration dialog under settings -> ssh -> tunnels.
+For PuTTY, the local port will be any unused port on your local system (e.g., 5900 if you're not already using that for a local VNC server).
+For the destination, use localhost:5900.

-Once the tunnel is set up, you can use the vnc client of your choice.
-Simply connect to localhost:[local-port] (e.g. localhost:5900) and your connection will be "tunneled" over the ssh session.
+Once the tunnel is set up, you can use the VNC client of your choice.
+Connect to localhost:[local-port] (e.g., localhost:5900), and your connection will be "tunneled" over the ssh session.